Cleft Lip and Cleft Palate

 A cleft lip is often diagnosed during pregnancy by a routine ultrasound.
 A cleft palate is usually diagnosed after birth because the inside of a baby’s mouth can’t be seen on an ultrasound.

-In rare cases, a cleft palate may only affect the soft palate (fleshy tissue at the back of the mouth).
-If this occurs, it may not be visible.
-Instead, the first sign of the cleft may be trouble latching on to the breast or bottle, or inconsistent suction when nursing.
+A cleft palate may affect only the soft palate (fleshy tissue at the back of the mouth).
+It may not be visible.
+The first sign of the cleft may be trouble latching on to the breast or bottle, or inconsistent suction when nursing.

 Screening